AdaCore/spark2014/docs/lrm/source/packages.rst

    may be represented by denoting their encapsulating state abstraction which is not Part_Of a more visible state abstraction.
-   [This rule is applied recursively, if an entity is Part_Of a state abstraction which itself a Part_Of another encapsulating state abstraction, then it must be represented by the encapsulating state abstraction].
+   [This rule is applied recursively, if an entity is Part_Of a state abstraction which is itself Part_Of another encapsulating state abstraction, then it must be represented by the encapsulating state abstraction].
 The exclusion to this rule is that for private parts of a package given below.